Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Logging/LogListenerBase.md

 ### IsDebugEnabled

-Gets or sets a value indicating whether this listener is interested in debug messages.This default value is`true`.
+Gets or sets a value indicating whether this listener is interested in debug messages.
+This default value is`true`.

 ### IsErrorEnabled

-Gets or sets a value indicating whether this listener is interested in error messages.This default value is`true`.
+Gets or sets a value indicating whether this listener is interested in error messages.
+This default value is`true`.

 ### IsInfoEnabled

-Gets or sets a value indicating whether this listener is interested in info messages.This default value is`true`.
+Gets or sets a value indicating whether this listener is interested in info messages.
+This default value is`true`.

 ### IsStatusEnabled

-Gets or sets a value indicating whether this listener is interested in status messages.This default value is`true`.
+Gets or sets a value indicating whether this listener is interested in status messages.
+This default value is`true`.

 ### IsWarningEnabled

-Gets or sets a value indicating whether this listener is interested in warning messages.This default value is`true`.
+Gets or sets a value indicating whether this listener is interested in warning messages.
+This default value is`true`.

 ### TimeDisplay

-Gets or sets a value indicating what format of time to use.This default value is`Time`.
+Gets or sets a value indicating what format of time to use.
+This default value is`Time`.